 As the Polar Plunge proves, sometimes doing a crazy stunt is just what you need to grab people’s attention.
 Commit to completing challenges as you reach campaign milestones.
 You don’t have to jump into a freezing cold lake (although you can, if you’re into that), but promising to take a video of your executive director or other employee doing something silly can be a great way to rally supporters.

 Better yet, get local officials or celebrities involved.
 Maybe your programs director shaves his head when you reach 50 percent of your goal, and at 75 percent your executive director does the same.
-But to see a local sports hero lose his hair, the community has to hit 100 percent of your fundraising goal.
+But to see a local sports hero get a buzz cut, the community has to hit 100 percent of your fundraising goal.

-Most of these will be relatively small donations, but some people will probably be moved to give more once they arrive at the donation page.
-This is also a great way to connect with new donors, whom you can appeal to again in the final days of the year, when charitable giving spikes.
+Most of these will be relatively small donations, but some people will be moved to give more once they arrive at your donation page.
+This is also a great way to , whom you can appeal to again in the final days of the year, when charitable giving spikes.

 — Lauren Smith (@laurenjsmith) December 2, 2014